NezuShin/OpenItems/README.md

 #### Ids for blocks and font images

 Ids stored in `OpenItems/font-images-cache.json` and `OpenItems/block-id-cache.json`.
 Plugin automatically assigns id for new blocks and font images.
 You may edit these files manually if you want to reassign id of deleted block model or font image.
-You are only do need to edit `noteblockIds`, `tripwireIds`, `chorusIds` and `charIds` fields.
+No need to edit fields other than `noteblockIds`, `tripwireIds`, `chorusIds` and `charIds`.
 Other ones will be replaced by generator.

 #### Handheld and generated textures